 Forms of AMD

-Age-related macular degeneration encompasses two types:
+What is age-related macular degeneration?
+It encompasses two types:

 - Neovascular (“wet”), which occurs when abnormal blood vessels form in the retina and leak fluid that damages the macula.
 Wet age-related macular degeneration is responsible for about 90 percent of AMD-related blindness.